devsecopsmaturitymodel/DevSecOps-MaturityModel/README.md

 ```

 # Credits
-* The dimension _Test and Verifiacation_ is based on Christian Schneiders [Security DevOps Maturity Model (SDOMM)](https://www.christian-schneider.net/SecurityDevOpsMaturityModel.html). _Application tests_ and _Infrastructure tests_ are added by Timo Pagel.
+* The dimension _Test and Verification_ is based on Christian Schneiders [Security DevOps Maturity Model (SDOMM)](https://www.christian-schneider.net/SecurityDevOpsMaturityModel.html). _Application tests_ and _Infrastructure tests_ are added by Timo Pagel.
 Also, the sub-dimension _Static depth_ has been evaluated by security experts at [OWASP Stammtisch Hamburg](https://www.owasp.org/index.php/OWASP_German_Chapter_Stammtisch_Initiative/Hamburg).
 * The sub-dimension <i>Process</i> has been added after a discussion with [Francois Raynaud](https://www.linkedin.com/in/francoisraynaud/) that reactive activities are missing.
 * Enhancement of my basic translation is performed by [Claud Camerino](https://github.com/clazba).
 * Adding ISO 27001:2017 mapping, [Andre Baumeier](https://github.com/AndreBaumeier).